Skip to main content

 Federal Agency Grant

-The major goals of this project are to identify challenges minoritized students face and create an inclusive community to support undergraduate retention and success in STEM and Biomedical careers.
-The HHMI Inclusive Excellence award allows us to provide mentoring and instructional facilitation to incoming BMED students, during the first two years in the program.
-In order to support institutional change, faculty development in inclusive, student centered and equitable pedagogy is supported by the award.
+Project Overview: The major goals of this project are to identify challenges minoritized students face and create an inclusive community to support undergraduate retention and success in STEM and biomedical careers.
+The HHMI Inclusive Excellence award provides mentoring and instructional facilitation to incoming BMED students during their first two years in the program.
+To support institutional change, the award also funds faculty development in inclusive, student-centered, and equitable pedagogy.

 Funding Source: Howard Hughes Medical Institute